FreeYourSoul/FreExGraph/README.md

 ### Fork

 FreExGraph provide a fork mechanism.
-It provides an easy way to duplicate a graph from a given node until the end of the graph (or to a specific node that would be used as a join: useful to implement).
+It provides an easy way to duplicate a graph from a given node until the end of the graph (or to a specific node that would be used as a join).

 Here is an example:
 _Given the following graph in `execution_graph`:_